On Winking Judges

 (orig. pub.
 10/1/2010)

 I was the Craig, Colorado, City Attorney in 1993-94.
 In Sept.
 1993, a crazy county court judge sent the sheriff to my office to arrest me for contempt for closing a real estate contract the City had every right to close.
-I was under no court order not to close it, although there was a private party, a billionaire stranger to the contract represented by a guy named Kenny Kawcak, who had sought a TRO to stop it.
+(See the “Supplement, 2/13/25,” below, for more details.)
+I was under no court order not to close it, although there was a private party, a billionaire stranger to the contract named Hyatt, represented by a guy named Kenny Kawcak, who had sought a TRO to stop it.

 So I spent four months being hauled through contempt proceedings in Craig and Steamboat Springs.
 The City hired Larry Pozner to defend me.
 I chose him as my attorney, since he had a high profile as a defense attorney, even though I’d had Larry for Criminal Procedure at DU Law School and thought he was often unprepared for class.
-He also made us buy, for the course, a binder full of Xeroxed cases, many of which cut off the print at least an inch on the right hand side, so you couldn’t even read them.
+He also made us buy from him, for the course, a binder full of Xeroxed cases, all of which had the print cut off at least an inch on the right hand side, so you couldn’t even read them.
 Anyway, Larry kept promising me he was going to take depositions, do all this stuff to defend me, and he did not do anything at all (yet at the end sent a bill to the city for $12,000).

 Larry had come to town wearing a long black coat, as well as carrying a black purse.
 I remember this because he wryly commented that Craig was not the sort of place where a man should be carrying a purse.
 I have thought about that purse in the past year and suddenly realized that there may have been cash in it with which Larry paid off the judge.